Is there any scriptural basis for praying on behalf of the unsaved?Question: "Is there any scriptural basis for praying on behalf of the unsaved?"

 We should pray for the unsaved because, the truth is, it’s not possible for us mere mortals to know who God’s elect are before they become saved (think of Saul of Tarsus).
 Spurgeon once quipped that it would be nice if the elect had a big E stamped on their back, but, of course, they do not.
 We do know that all of God’s elect will indeed be saved at some time during their earthly sojourn (see John 6:37, 39), but that may not happen until the day they’re called home to be with the Lord (e.g., the thief on the cross).
 It is through people with “beautiful feet” who bring the gospel that God uses as the means of reaching His elect (Isaiah 52:7).

 We all have people in our sphere of influence who are unsaved, and we should be praying for them because we care deeply about them and because we know that God cares for them and wants none of them to perish—His desire is for all of them to come to repentance (2 Peter 3:9).
 It is natural to pray for those we care about.
 Consider the compassion the young servant girl showed to her Syrian captor: “If only my master would see the prophet who is in Samaria!
 He would cure him of his leprosy!”
 (2 Kings 5:3).
-Her prayer was for the unsaved.
+Assuming that she prayed for Naaman, her prayer was on behalf of the unsaved.
 Consider the compassion Paul felt for his lost Jewish brothers: “I have great sorrow and unceasing anguish in my heart.
 For I could wish that I myself were cursed and cut off from Christ for the sake of my people” (Romans 9:2–3).
 Another devout servant of God’s—Moses—was, like Paul, ready to give his life for the sake of his people (see Exodus 32:32).

 Jesus instructed us to pray for the unsaved in this manner: “Ask the Lord of the harvest . . . to send out workers into his harvest field” (Luke 10:2).
 This prayer concerns the “harvest field” of evangelism in the world.
 It is a prayer that people will be saved and God will be glorified.